EmbarkStudios/puffin/README.md

 ![Puffin photo by Richard Bartz](puffin.jpg)

-Puffin is an instrumentation profiler written in Rust where you opt-in to profile parts of you code:
+Puffin is an instrumentation profiler written in Rust where you opt-in to profile parts of your code:

 ``` rust
 fn my_function() {